 The Duke University Health System (DUHS) Diversity Education for Staff course helps health care workers become aware of unconscious biases and stereotypes that may influence their ability to provide patient-centered care.
 Through this course, they recognize how diversity and inclusion, cultural competence, and implicit bias affect their view of patients and colleagues.
 This training has been developed using evidence-based research integrating The Joint Commission standards that directly affect patient safety and quality of care.

-Learn more about the NEW "Duke Health: Empathy, Belonging and Cultural Education II" Curriculum.
+Learn more about the "Duke Health: Empathy, Belonging and Cultural Education II" Curriculum.

 Interested in learning more about or scheduling a DUH diversity educational session?